LouisStefanuto/my-site/docs/blog/posts/03_video_ldm.md

 - **How to enforce a high consistency between frames?** Text-to-image models lack temporal understanding, so generating frames that logically follow one another is crucial.
 - **How to reduce the insane computational cost?** Producing just one second of video equates to generating 30 frames.
 For a minute-long video, that's a staggering 900 frames...
 I hope your credit card is within reach.
 Your bank adviser won't appreciate what is gonna happen.
-- **What dataset to use?** Unlike text or images, there are far fewer open datasets available for videos.
-Moreover, many long videos contain editing cuts that diminish their suitability for training purposes.
+- **What dataset to use?** Unlike text or images, there are far fewer high-quality open datasets.

 <figure markdown>
   ![Stable Video Diffusion](https://media1.tenor.com/m/rhzC9_tMUukAAAAd/will-smith-eating-spaghetti-will-smith.gif){ width="350" }